-- get to know the school, including by visiting the school occasionally during school hours, and gain a good understanding of the school's strengths and weaknesses; - attend induction training and regular relevant training and development events; - attend meetings (LC meetings and other events) and read all the papers before the meeting; - act in the best interest of all the pupils of the school; and - behave in a professional manner, as set down in the code of conduct, including acting in strict confidence.
+- get to know the school, including by visiting the school periodically during school hours, and gain a good understanding of the school's strengths and areas for development. - attend induction training and regular relevant training and development events. - attend meetings and events and read all the papers before the meeting. - act in the best interest of all the children of the school; and - behave in a professional manner, as set down in the code of conduct, including acting in strict confidence.